ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

 - Install [SMAPI](https://smapi.io/) by following the instructions on their website
 - Download and extract the [StardewArchipelago](https://github.com/agilbert1412/StardewArchipelago/releases) mod into your Stardew Valley "Mods" folder
-- If you want to launch your game through Steam, add the following to your Stardew Valley launch options:
+- *OPTIONAL*: If you want to launch your game through Steam, add the following to your Stardew Valley launch options:
     - "[PATH TO STARDEW VALLEY]\Stardew Valley\StardewModdingAPI.exe" %command%
 - Otherwise just launch "StardewModdingAPI.exe" in your installation folder directly
 - Stardew Valley should launch itself alongside a console which allows you to read mod information and interact with some of them.